-To select a political party in the Party Affiliation Box of a Voter Registration Application, check the box of the political party with which you wish to register: Florida Democratic Party, Republican Party of Florida, or a minor political party (print the name of the party).
-Persons wishing to register without selecting a political party should check "No party affiliation."
-The Division of Elections provides a complete list of registered political parties on its Web site.
+Select a political party in the Party Affiliation menu on the online voter registration application or check the box of the political party with which you wish to register on a paper Voter Registration Application (Spanish): Florida Democratic Party, Republican Party of Florida or a minor political party.
+Persons wishing to register without selecting a political party should select "No party affiliation."
+The Division of Elections provides a complete list of registered political parties on its website.

 All registered voters may vote in a General Election regardless of political party affiliation.

-Party changes may be made at any time by completing a Voter Registration Application and checking "Record Update/Change" in the top box , or by sending the Supervisor of Elections a signed written notice that contains the voter's date of birth or voter registration number.
+Party changes may be made at any time by completing a Voter Registration Application and selecting "Record Update/Change" or by sending the Supervisor of Elections a signed written notice that contains the voter's date of birth or voter registration number.
 However, state law requires that party changes be made at least 29 days prior to a partisan primary election in order to be valid for that election.

 Confirm your current political party online now.